Homestead Hack: Using Old Buttons As Baking Measurement Reminders

 by Texas Homesteader ~

-Homestead Hack: Keeping track of recipe ingredient measurements. #TexasHomesteader
+Homestead Hack: Keeping track of recipe ingredient measurements using black and white buttons. #TexasHomesteader

 Keeping Track When Doubling A Recipe